Close Menu

 Third, if the Appeals Council denies review of your case, then you can appeal your case to the Federal Court.
 You can learn more about Federal Court review.

 Finally, what do you do if the person filing for SSD benefits dies while waiting for benefits?
 Unfortunately, this does happen.
 If you are a family member of the person who filed for benefits, then you can continue to pursue their SSD case.
 You may want to do this if the applicant has children or you are the applicant’s spouse.
 SSD benefits are payable to members of the family.
 However, there are specific things you need to do.
-Learn more here about how to pursue SSD benefits if the claimant dies.
+Learn how to pursue SSD benefits if the claimant dies.

 THE APPEALS COUNCIL